Wangsa Maju: History

 Wangsa Maju is a township in Kuala Lumpur, formed in 1984 during the city's 10th anniversary.
-The area was previously occupied by Setapak rubber estates named as “Hawthornden” from the 1900s until the 1980s.
+The area was previously occupied by Setapak rubber estates named as "Hawthornden" from the 1900s until the 1980s.
 The township is the second to be developed by the Kuala Lumpur City Hall (DBKL), with the first being Bandar Baru Tun Razak initiated in 1975.
 Subsequently, other new townships were developed in Sentul and Bukit Jalil.
 The new township project in Wangsa Maju is a joint venture between DBKL and a local company named Paremba Berhad.

-Most residents of Wangsa Maju are from the lowto middle-income group, and many flat units in the area were built and rented out at a lower monthly rental rate than the private sector's housing in Kuala Lumpur and Petaling Jaya.
+Most residents of Wangsa Maju are from the low to middle-income group, and many flat units in the area were built and rented out at a lower monthly rental rate than the private sector's housing in Kuala Lumpur and Petaling Jaya.
 This provides opportunities for as many families as possible in the country to own their homes.
 Through this joint venture project, most of the houses to be built will be sold directly to the public.
 The council may keep a small number of these houses for renting to low-income groups who are forced to relocate due to government development projects.

 Wangsa Maju's commercial centre is known as the Kuala Lumpur Suburban Centre (KLSC).
 Initially, "Bandar Baru Titiwangsa Maju" was proposed as the name for the township.
 Wangsa Maju now only contains Sections 1, 2, 4, 5, 6, and 10, with no Sections 3,7,8 or 9 in between.
 Early charts indicated different sections of Wangsa Maju as "R", most likely referring to regions or residential areas.

-Following the opening of Tunku Abdul Rahman University of Management and Technology (TAR UMT) & Universiti Tunku Abdul Rahman (UTAR) campus, Waesngsa Maju has since become a major residential area for the students of TAR UMT & UTandR.
+Following the opening of Tunku Abdul Rahman University of Management and Technology (TAR UMT) & Universiti Tunku Abdul Rahman (UTAR) campus, Wangsa Maju has become a major residential area for the students of TAR UMT & UTAR.

-DBKL recently announced plans to transform Wangsa Maju's Section 1 into Kuala Lumpur's first zero-carbon township, focusing on green technologies.
+In May 2021, DBKL announced plans to transform Wangsa Maju's Section 1 into Kuala Lumpur's first zero-carbon township, focusing on green technologies.
 The project's goal is to provide the neighbourhood, which is mostly made up of low-cost flats, shophouses, and makeshift retail stores, with eco-conscious neighbourhoods that emphasise pedestrian walkways, jogging tracks and bicycle paths, as well as the replacement of ageing railings along residential areas.
-DBKL also wants residents to experience the benefits of living in an eco-friendly township so that they can better comprehend the larger objectives to become green and combat climate change outlined in the KL Low-Carbon Society Blueprint 2030.
 DBKL also intends to transform vacant lots into landscaped gardens or urban farms.